vivek-bansal-VB/Distributed-Algorithms-Analysis/README.md

 2. For each of the 3 best implementations or specifications that you selected, collect values for all items listed in the form below and enter them into the form: https://docs.google.com/forms/d/e/1FAIpQLSfcjsp94Hpnf7leXOQAcyN1haRIrSjERVBahbi6-1ZMPg7grg/viewform

-You want to keep a copy yourself too.

 3. For the use/application that you find, (1) collect values for all items listed in the form above, or indicate that they are the same as one of 3 implementations or specifications you selected, and (2) describe how the application uses the particular algorithm implementation or specification.

 Note:

 For each implementation, specification, or application you find, give its source; use the Wikipedia format for citing source: https://en.wikipedia.org/wiki/Wikipedia:Citing_sources Remember to include at least author, title, source, and date.

 Extra credits: